xalaida/pdo-mock/README.md

 # PDOMock

-PDOMock is a library designed for testing database interactions in PHP.
+PDOMock is a PHP library for testing database interactions without relying on an actual database connection.

-The library allows you to test database queries without requiring an actual database connection, unlocks the ability to run the test suite at supersonic speeds, and helps identify common issues such as the N+1 query problem.

-Unlike higher-level abstractions like the repository pattern, PDOMock validates database interactions at the SQL level, providing greater control over query execution and improving test accuracy.
+Unlike higher-level abstractions like the repository pattern, PDOMock validates database queries at the SQL level, providing greater control and insights into query execution.

+This testing technique dramatically accelerates test suite performance and helps identify common issues such as N+1 queries.

 Mainly inspired by the Go library [SQL-mock](https://github.com/DATA-DOG/go-sqlmock).

-## Highlights
+## 🔍 Overview

-- Supports all PHP versions from 5.6
+- Supports any SQL dialect
 - Supports most PDO features
-- Supports any SQL dialect
 - Works with most popular ORMs
 - PHPUnit integration
+- Supports all PHP versions from 5.6
 - No dependencies

-## Installation
+## 🚀 Installation

 Install the library using Composer: